-Biking: Street and mountain biking are popular year round.
-9+ miles of bike trails, in addition to paved and unpaved access roads.
+Biking: Street and mountain biking are popular year-round.
+There are 9+ miles of bike trails, in addition to paved and unpaved access roads.

-Boating: Open to motor boats seasonally, closed December 1 and reopens in the spring.
-One boat ramp and several docks.
-Jet and water skiing permitted.
+Boating: Open to motorboats, jet skiing, and water skiing seasonally, the lake closes on December 1 and reopens in the spring.
+There is one boat ramp and several docks on-site.

-Fishing: Boat and shore fishing.
-Warm and cold water fish, including channel catfish, crappie, bluegill, trout, largemouth bass, saugeye, walleye and wipers.
-Stocked with trout annually.
-Numerous tournaments are hosted each year.
-Ice fishing if conditions permit.
+Fishing: Boat and shore fishing are both permitted.
+Warm and cold-water fish, including channel catfish, crappie, bluegill, trout, largemouth bass, saugeye, walleye, and wipers are common.
+Furthermore, the lake is stocked with trout annually.
+Numerous tournaments are hosted each year and ice fishing is allowed, conditions permitting.

-Hiking: 10 miles of trails, several are ADA-accessible.
+Hiking: There are 10 miles of trails, several of which are ADA-accessible.
 Explore grasslands, forests, cliffs, ponds, and other ecosystems within the park.

 Horseback Riding: Permitted on the South Shore Trail of Trinidad Lake.

 Hunting: Permitted in posted areas between Labor Day and Memorial Day during legal seasons.
-Only shotguns or bow and arrow permitted.
+Only shotguns or bow and arrows permitted.
 See park map for hunting area.

 Swimming: Not permitted in the lake.